imclaren/blog/_posts/2014-08-12-robin-williams.md

 I can't bring myself to link to any of his clips and movies.
 Well OK, just one.
 His recent hilarious impression of [what a stereotypical French phone (French Siri) might say if you asked it for a restaurant recommendation in France](https://www.youtube.com/watch?v=0dI-WZ5cvM0).

 > You're in France!
 Walk outside!
 Walk down a block!
 Look around you idiot!
 What are you stupid?! ...
-Look around you why must you ask a phone?
+Look around you.
+Why must you ask a phone?
 Live your life!
 Taking pictures with your phone?!
 Look!
 Look.
 And then paint!

 So instead I will link to this video of what [Keith Olbermann said when David Letterman retired](https://www.youtube.com/watch?v=yfkd4i9Hlsc).
 An ode to another genius comedian: